 Throughout the year, thousands of seasonal migrant workers and their families travel through Türkiye’s agricultural production areas following the harvest cycle from crop to crop.
 Often, the children work alongside their migrant parents, contributing to the household income but at the expense of their personal development.

 The Coca‑Cola Company joined Harvesting the Future — a program led by the Fair Labor Association® (FLA) in Türkiye that brings together NGOs, local government agencies, companies, and sustainable agriculture platforms — to improve child protection and responsible labor recruitment for agriculture commodities.
 The project initially mapped supply chains, engaged stakeholders, trained suppliers, and labor intermediaries, and assessed human rights risks, including risks of child labor and hazardous tasks by young workers.
-With knowledge of citrus farming, Sandra was able to develop an action plan for the farm that equipped her to make informed decisions and to create long-term security for herself and her family.

 “The Fair Labor Association has worked for more than 20 years toward a future where responsible business means that fair working conditions are the standard, not the exception.
 Our partnership with Coca‑Cola in Türkiye aims at driving innovation in business practices in supply chains, thereby improving working conditions for seasonal agricultural workers and ultimately empowering workers and improving their lives.”

 RICHA MITTAL, Senior Director, Agriculture, and Supply Chain Innovation